IBM-Cloud/terraform-provider-ibm/website/docs/d/app_config_properties.html.markdown

 The following arguments are supported:

-- `guid` - (Required, string) guid of the App Configuration service.
+- `guid` - (Required, String) guid of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.
 - `environment_id` - (Required, String) Environment Id.
 - `tags` - (optional, String) Flter the resources to be returned based on the associated tags.
 Returns resources associated with any of the specified tags.
 - `expand` - (optional, bool) If set to `true`, returns expanded view of the resource details.